WordPress/gutenberg-tutorial/README.md

-# Example Code From The Gutenberg Backpack Course
+# Example Code From The Developer’s Guide to the Block Editor Course
-[The Gutenberg Backpack](https://learn.wordpress.org) is a deep dive into WordPress development with Gutenberg.
+The [Developer’s Guide to the Block Editor](https://learn.wordpress.org) course is a deep dive into WordPress development with Gutenberg.
 This is the example code for that course, presented as functional plugins and a theme.

 You can use this code to inspire your next Gutenberg block or even use it as the beginning of your own creation.
 Not sure how to create a block or what a block or a Gutenberg is yet?
 No worries, we have detailed tutorials for all of these concepts and code.